 Peru destroyed its stockpile of 338,356 antipersonnel mines between 1999 and December 2001.

-In May 2011, Peru reported that it retained 2,040 antipersonnel mines for training purposes, which is 2,050 fewer mines than previously reported.
+As of December 2018, Peru retained 2,015 mines for training purposes.
+In May 2011, Peru reported that it retained 2,040 antipersonnel mines, which is 2,050 fewer mines than previously reported.
 In April 2010, Peru reported a total of 4,090 mines: 2,060 antipersonnel mines for training purposes and 2,030 mines retained for training that had been transferred for use “in the education and training of military personnel in basic and new techniques for demining.”
 In 2009, Peru reported a total of 4,047 mines retained for training purposes.
-Peru did not report in any detail on the intended purpose and actual use of its retained mines.
+Peru has never reported in any detail on the intended purpose and actual use of its retained mines.

 In November 2010, local media reported that police had found 25 mines or explosive booby traps that it attributed to the Shining Path.
 In June 2010, media reported that a Peruvian soldier lost his leg after stepping on a mine while on patrol near the perimeter of the Cerro San Judas army base.